thefakephil/gebauer-recipes/recipes/lentil-butternut-squash-soup.md

 ## Instructions
 - Cut onion, mince garlic / ginger.

--  Cub and peel veggies.
+-  Cube and peel veggies.
 Aim for 1/2 inch cubes or so.

 -  Saute onion, garlic and ginger.
-Add cubed vegged and cook when onion is translucent.
+Add cubed veggies and cook when onion is translucent.

 -  Add tumeric, curry powder and the can of coconut milk.
 Stir in peanut butter as well.

 -  Add the cup of lentils and cover - cook for 20 min or until their tender.

-- Add spinach at the end let cook.
+- Add spinach at the end and let wilt.
 Add peanuts and serve - enjoy!

 ## Notes